cbiffle/brittle-kernel/doc/manual/arch/intro.rst

 directly; objects live inside the kernel, and programs are isolated from the kernel using the ARMv7-M MPU.
-If a program wants to read information from the kernel, or trigger an operation in the kernel, there is only one way to do it: by sending a *message* to a *key* that refers to the desired *object*.
+If a program wants to read information from the kernel, or trigger an operation in the kernel, there is only one way to do it: by sending a *message* to a *key* that refers to the desired *object*, and receiving another message in response.

+Because keys are held by the kernel in protected memory, programs cannot, in general, *escalate* their authority except in carefully designed ways.
+A program can only gain new authority (over kernel facilities *or* resources) by receiving a key from another program that already had that authority.

 Resources are managed the same way.
 The kernel does not contain an allocator for memory [#okalloc]_ or other resources.
-If a program wants the kernel to perform an operation that requires resources --- say, create an object that requires 512 bytes of RAM for bookkeeping --- the program sends a message that includes a key to the required resources.
-This is called a *resource donation* and is a common pattern in the kernel API.
+If a program wants the kernel to perform an operation that requires resources, it must *already hold* the resources, and must *donate* them to the kernel in exchange for a key to the desired new object.
+Resources are named by keys and donated in messages.
+For example, to create a new kernel object that requires 512 bytes of RAM for book-keeping, a program would send a message including a key to a 512-byte :ref:`kor-memory` object.

-Because keys are held by the kernel in protected memory, programs cannot, in general, *escalate* their authority except in carefully designed ways.
-A program can only gain new authority (over kernel facilities *or* resources) by receiving a key from another program that already had that authority.

 Certain events can cause an object to be *invalidated* and its keys *revoked*.
-All keys to an object are revoked simultaneously, system-wide.
-After revocation, a key behaves as a *null key* (a key to :ref:`kor-null`), which rejects all IPC operations with an error code.
+This causes all keys to that object to simultaneously and atomically become *null keys* (keys to an object called :ref:`kor-null`), which reject all IPC operations with an error code.
+For example, when a program donates resources (i.e. an object) to the kernel, the kernel invalidates the donated object, which ensures that no program continues to hold keys to it.
+Thus control of the object is reliably taken away from the program.

 .. rubric:: Footnotes